MichaIng/DietPi-Docs/docs/software/programming.md

 === "Directories"

     - `/usr/local/go`: This is the place where the Go development tools is installed.
     - When installing packages via `go get` or `go install`, they are installed into the users home directory `~/go` by default.
-A custom path can be set via `GOPATH` environment variable.
+A custom path can be set via the `GOPATH` environment variable.
 To also load binaries of compiled Go packages into your `PATH`, something like this can be done:

         ```sh
         cat << '_EOF_' >> ~/.bashrc